 Defending Injured Workers’ Rights

-If you believe your rights have been violated or need help with your work comp case, call Finkelstein, Meirowitz & Eidlisz, LLP at 212-385-9190 or complete our contact form at the bottom of this page.
+If you believe your rights have been violated or need help with your New York workers’ comp case, call Finkelstein, Meirowitz & Eidlisz, LLP at 212-385-9190 or complete our contact form at the bottom of this page.
 We’re ready to schedule a free consultation with you to discuss your options and the path forward.